Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: QUANTUM CIRCUIT MODEL

-The circuit parameters are consistent with process control module (PCM) measurements, 3D electromagnetic field models of the layout, and experiments presented in~\cite{Khezri2020}.
-The critical currents of the flux qubit junctions are about 10\% higher than their design values, which is consistent with the wafer's critical current density as determined through room temperature resistance measurements of PCM structures.
+The circuit parameters are consistent with process control module (PCM) measurements, three-dimensional electromagnetic field models of the layout, and experiments presented in Ref.~\cite{Khezri2020}.
+The critical currents of the flux qubit junctions are about 10\% higher than their design values, which is consistent with the wafer's critical current density as determined through room-temperature resistance measurements of PCM structures.
 Each pair of adjacent red inductors has a mutual inductance of 60 pH between them.
-HFSS (High Frequency Structure Simulator) simulations of the layout predicted a mutual of 68 pH; however, the value in the \textsf{Circuitizer} model is within the margin of error given the extent of our knowledge of the material process.
+High frequency structure simulator (HFSS) simulations of the layout predicted a mutual of 68 pH; however, the value in the \textsf{Circuitizer} model is within the margin of error given the extent of our knowledge of the material process.
 The discrepancy could be due to the London penetration depth, $\lambda$, of the material being longer than that which was used in the HFSS model.
-Figure~\ref{fig:circuitizer_z_sweep} shows the energy levels over a wider range of $\Phi_z^{qub}$ for a constant $\Phi_x^{qub} = 0.626\Phi_0$.
-This is the bias configuration for the simulation that is compared with the anti-crossing in the main text.
-The shift of the energy levels toward negative $\Phi_z^{qub}$ is a result of an $x-$loop junction asymmetry of $10\%$ as defined in~\cite{Harris2009}.
-In order to get the quantum model to overlay with good agreement on the anti-crossing data in the main text, the $\Phi_z^{qub}$ and $\Phi_x^{qub}$ values need to be shifted by 4.4 m$\Phi_0$ and 6 m$\Phi_0$, respectively.
-This is similar to the fit values determined in~\cite{Khezri2020} and is not unexpected, given the likelihood of offsets due to trapped flux in the chip.
+In Fig.~\ref{fig:circuitizer_z_sweep} we show the energy levels over a wider range of $\Phi_z^{qub}$ for a constant $\Phi_x^{qub} = 0.626\,\Phi_0$.
+This is the bias configuration for the simulation that is compared with the anticrossing in the main text.
+The shift of the energy levels toward negative $\Phi_z^{qub}$ is a result of an $x-$loop junction asymmetry of $10\%$ as defined in Ref.~\cite{Harris2009}.
+In order to get the quantum model to overlay with good agreement on the anticrossing data in the main text, the $\Phi_z^{qub}$ and $\Phi_x^{qub}$ values need to be shifted by 4.4 and 6 m$\Phi_0$, respectively.
+This is similar to the fit values determined in Ref.~\cite{Khezri2020} and is not unexpected, given the likelihood of offsets due to trapped flux in the chip.